Skip to product information

 1. Beauty of form and form

-Stable center of gravity design <br data-end="358" data-start="355">The lower part of the body is slightly wider and the center of gravity is low, resulting in a practical shape that is unlikely to tip over even when a ladle or kettle lid is placed on it.
+Stable center of gravity design <br data-end="358" data-start="355">The lower part of the body is slightly wider and the center of gravity is low, resulting in a practical form that is unlikely to tip over even when a ladle or kettle lid is placed on it.

-2. The beauty of color and glaze
+2. The beauty of coloring and glaze

-The contrast between the yellow glaze on the head and the black horn <br data-end="538" data-start="535">The yellow hair and single black horn are a color scheme that is also found on the ancient "A-gata and Un-gata" onigawara tiles, and they act as an effective visual accent.
+The contrast between the yellow glaze on the head and the black horn <br data-end="538" data-start="535">The yellow hair and single black horn are a color scheme that is also found on the ancient "A-gata" and "Un-gata" onigawara tiles, and act as an effective visual accent.

 4. Functionality and presentation at tea ceremonies